Andrew-157/dj_project_2/README.md

 ## Run project

 ### The following steps show how to run project locally(i.e., with DEBUG=True)
-**The following steps assume that you cloned project repository to your working directory**

 Generate secret key, using the following code:
 ```python